-This is a Founders Pledge summary and interpretation of original research published by GiveWell.
-For GiveWell's full research visit their website to view their report on cash transfers.
+This is our summary and interpretation of original research published by our research partner GiveWell

 Please note this page was last updated in 2018.
 While our overall views remain unchanged, some details may be out of date.